LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/basic-content.md

 {: .important}
-Please note brands needs to store information of Conversation and Bot on their Custom Endpoint service so that information can be reterived.
+Please note brands needs to store information of Conversation and Bot on their Custom Endpoint service so that information can be retrieved.

 - Test Connection
 - Consumer Message

 #### Test Connection

-Test connection flow is exectuted on two diffrent places.
+Test connection flow is executed on two different places.

-- When a user while creating a Custom Endpoint Bot uses the featue of Test Connection
+- When a user while creating a Custom Endpoint Bot uses the feature of Test Connection
 - When a user starts a bot and Third-Party Bot connector verifies the connection to the Custom Endpoint service

 In both scenarios Figure 2.2 shows the sequence diagram which endpoint in the Custom Endpoint service is called

 {: .important}
-For more information on Request body and Responses expected by or recveid from Custom Endpoint service are avalible in [API Service Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)
+For more information on Request body and Responses expected by or received from Custom Endpoint service are available in [API Service Specification](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service)

 <img class="fancyimage" src="img/customendpoint/test-connection-flow.png">
 Figure 2.2 showing the happy test connection flow

-1. Test Connection Caller call the Thrid-party Bots Connector/API
+1. Test Connection Caller call the Third-party Bots Connector/API
 2. Third-Party Bots Connector/API get Sentinel Bearer by using the credentials provided in vendor configuration
 3. Response from Sentinel API is sent back with the access token that can be used as bearer
 4. Get Bot State endpoint of Custom Endpoint service is called with the bearer token received from Sentinel API
-5. Response from the Get Bot State endpoint is recived by Third-Party Bots Connector/API
+5. Response from the Get Bot State endpoint is received by Third-Party Bots Connector/API
 6. Response of Success or Failure is sent back based on the response of the Get Bot State endpoint

 #### Consumer Message